microsoft/z3guide/website/docs-programming/01 - Z3 JavaScript Examples.md

 We note that the JavaScript bindings wrap z3 expressions into JavaScript options that support methods for building new expressions.
 For example, the method `ge` is available on an arithmetic expression `a`.
 It takes one argument `b` and returns and expression corresponding to the predicate `a >= b`.
+The `Z3.solve` method takes a sequence of predicates and checks if there is a solution.
+If there is a solution, it returns a model.

 ## Propositional Logic